Meaning of PBS in Health and Social Care

 Person-Centred Approach

 The person-centred approach underlines the importance of respecting one’s dignity and autonomy.
-Additionally, this helps identify the individual’s strengths and abilities and areas for skill development, which professionals can later help enhance.
+Additionally, this helps identify the person’s strengths and abilities and areas for skill development, which professionals can later help enhance.
 The individual’s family members receiving support can also be involved in the PBS planning.

 Positive Reinforcement